somethiiing/javascript-intro/README.md

 ## Intro

+This course is meant to quickly onboard someone from nearly no computer knowledge to making a simple webpage using modern frameworks.
+This course will try to walk through everything from the basics of Javascript to making a Node server, to making a front-end using React or Angular.

+### How to Use this Repo

+This repo was made to be sort of interactive.
+And I think following specific steps will produce the best outcome.
+So refer to this section whenever you finish each bullet point and try to follow the instructions in each part.

+1. Get set up locally.
+[Running Code Locally](#running-code-locally)
+2. Do the basics of [Code School](www.codeschool.com) or [Codecademy](www.codecademy.com)
+  - While you do the Code School/Codecademy follow along in the [Basics](#basics) section of this readme.
+  - If you have trouble, use the [Basics](#basics) to clarify.
+  - Or Google!
+MDN, or W3Schools will be your best friends.
+3. After you finished reading the basics, open up pt1-basics.js and start coding!
+  - Parts 1 - 7, feel free to reference the [Basics](#basics) section if you need any help.
+  - Don't forget to run/test your code!
+  - But, for Part 8, try your absolute best to not reference anything (or look anything up).
+This is intended to build on top of each other.
+  - If you get stuck, timebox yourself.
+Set a timer for 20 minutes: If you're still stuck after 20 minutes of working on it, then look it up.
+  - As an engineer, you're going to need to solve your problems.
+Googling answers is a skill, yes.
+But not very beneficial for the long run.
+4. Open up pt2-higherOrderFunctions.js, and work on that!
+5. COMING SOON.

+### What is Javascript?
 Javascript is an object-oriented programming language commonly used to create interactive effects within web browsers.
 With the addition of Node, Javascript is also used fairly often on the back-end as well.
 Javascript is a high-level, dynamic, weakly-typed, object-based, multi-paradigmed, and interpreted programming language.
 Along with HTML and CSS, Javascript is one of the three core technologies of World Wide Web content production.

 ## Getting Started

+### Browsers
 My recommended browser for Javascript + testing is Google Chrome.
 Chrome uses the V8 engine which Node is built from and overall, probably has some of the best dev tools for Javascripting.

 ### Text Editors